420factorauthentication/game-MAP/README.md

 ### Game and Media Modules and Projects

-**GameMAP** is a monorepo of personal HTML5 game projects and related JS modules.
+**GameMAP** is a monorepo of personal HTML5 game projects and JS modules.
+I'm creating an ad hoc web development framework and game engine.
+Then I'm creating browser-based indie games with it.
+I'm doing this from scratch to learn:

+-   Indie game development
+    -   Software engineering
+    -   Digital painting and vector graphics
+    -   Sound design and music composition
+    -   Productivity in software used for above (Adobe Creative Cloud, DAWs, etc.)
+-   Front-end web design
+-   The various web development frameworks, dev tools, and practices out there
+-   Personal style guides / practices for solo or small-team projects

+I plan on posting free browser-based indie games on Newgrounds and Itch.io as a hobby.
+I also plan on creating a static portfolio website and hosting it on Amazon S3, to see what it's like.

 <br>
 <br>